Lapple/ErrorBoard/README.md

 # ErrorBoard.js

-Track and fix JavaScript errors fired by your vititor's browsers
+Track and fix JavaScript errors fired by your visitor's browsers

 ## Installation